 If you take the time to start reading them now, it will give you more time for investigation, etc. once you are under contract to buy a home.
 Find more info about and links to download each of these booklets at the following link: Booklets for San Diego Home Buyers.

-6. Lastly, remember that I am here to answer all your questions.
-Going through the five steps outlined above will very likely bring up many questions that you have about buying a home.
+6. Lastly, remember that I'm here to answer all your questions.
+Going through the five steps outlined above will very likely bring up many other questions about buying a home.
 I enjoy helping my clients through the whole home-buying process, so ask away!

 Who else do you know who is considering buying a home in San Diego?
-Most home buyers don't start considering information like this until they are already writing an offer on a property, but in my opinion that is too late.
+Most homebuyers don't start considering information like this until they're already writing an offer on a property, but in my opinion that is too late.
 Share this article with them now, and they will thank you for the good information.
 And please tell them about me (or better yet introduce us to each other)!
 I highly value referrals from my clients.

 Justin Gramm is the founder and principal broker of Globella Buyers Realty, your San Diego Exclusive Buyer Brokerage.
 He also writes this blog, "For San Diego Home Buyers."

 Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.